CONCEPT PROJECT

 Taking the personas as a reference, I analyzed how they think and behave when planning for a visit to Vancouver.
 Below is a user journey focused on domestic visitors.

-For visualization the wireframes are separated in three segments.
-Firstly, we have the splash screen which introduces the user to the app.
-Then, in order to save preferences an account will be needed.
-It can be done by using Google, Apple or Facebook otherwise the data can be manually added.
-After that it is essential to obtain basic information regarding the user's vulnerability.
-(A consent form might also be needed).
-Which will be done by asking a few key questions.
-For the suggestion algorithm, we will be also asking the users about their interests.
+For visualization purposes, the wireframes are divided into three segments.
+The first segment includes the splash screen, which introduces the user to the app.
+Next, users are prompted to create an account to save their preferences — this can be done using Google, Apple, or Facebook, or by entering the information manually.
+Afterward, the app collects basic details about the user’s vulnerability status (a consent form may also be required) by asking a few key questions.
+Finally, to refine the suggestion algorithm, users are asked about their personal interests.

 Font style: